leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step2.md

 # Blocking with unbuffered channels
+This [documentation](https://tour.golang.org/concurrency/2) on channels will be useful for the below challenge.

 Unbuffered channels can be used as defaults to block operations until another operation has finished.
-Here's [documentation](https://tour.golang.org/concurrency/2) on channels.
-Take a quick skim of the tour so you familiarize yourself with channels at a high level.
+Take a look at the tour and familiarize yourself with channels at a high level.

 # Challenge
-Change the code using an unbuffered channel to block and synchronize the code so a data race no longer happens.
+Change the code using an unbuffered channel to synchronize the code.
 The output should be 200 if the code is synchronized correctly.

 # Conclusion
 In this exercise you succesfully implemented unbuffered channels to synchronize concurrent code.
 Great job!

-In the next step we'll further take at an alternative way to synchronize concurrent code with WaitGroups.
-Once you're ready, click continue to check your answers and let's go!
+In the next step we will look at an alternative way to synchronize concurrent code with WaitGroups.